mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 **Tomasz:**   [00:25:59] That's a good question.
 What I basically do when I want to share something with others.
 I mostly tried to think, what would it be useful to me?
-Because some concepts of amazingly well explained as a blog post, because, because you can search through it and whatnot, some topics are better when it comes to, to a video.
+Because some concepts are amazingly well explained as a blog post, because, because you can search through it and whatnot, some topics are better when it comes to, to a video.
 So for instance, if I were to, have a book post on my, on my screen right now,